Frequently asked questions

 I do not live in North America, how can I order a copy of Srī Gurū Nānak Sākhī Sāgar?

-For all international orders, please fill out this form and you will be emailed a shipping quote.
+For UK orders, please visit: MightyKhalsa.com.
+For all other international orders, please fill out this form and you will be emailed a shipping quote.
 If you choose to proceed with your order, you will receive an invoice to complete the payment.

 How does a local pick up work?
 What do I need to do to get my order?